Harvest Grains Hay Mates Hay Pellets - TIMOTHY

 Returns & Exchanges

 No problem!
-We offer 30-day returns and exchanges on all items in new, resalable condition with the original packaging.
+We offer 30-day returns and exchanges on items in new, resalable condition with original packaging.
+Returns are issued as store credit, which never expires.
 See our full policy.

 FAQ